[ << ] [ >> ] [] [] [] [ ? ]

 vasm<target>_<syntax> [options] [sourcefile]

-When the source file name is missing, then the assembler reads the source text from ‘stdin’ until EOF (end-of-file, which is CTRL-D in Unix shells, or CTRL-\ in AmigaOS shells).
-Note, that most debugging formats (DWARF, etc.) no longer work with such temporary source texts.
+When the source file name is missing the assembler reads the source text from ‘stdin’ until encountering EOF (end-of-file, which is CTRL-D in Unix shells, or CTRL-\ in AmigaOS shells).
+Note, that most debugging formats (DWARF, etc.) no longer function with such temporary source texts.

-The following options are supported by the machine independent part of vasm:
+The following options are supported by the machine independent part of vasm.
+The most important ones are:

 -chklabels